Dirt & Gravel Road Program

 Tom McMann - PA Fish & Boat Commission

-The Elk County Conservation District receives approximately $26,000 annually for Dirt & Gravel Road projects.
+Elk County receives approximately $160,000 annually for Dirt & Gravel Road projects and $40,000 annually for Low Volume Road projects..
 To be eligible to receive project funding from the Conservation District, participants must have attended the 2-day environmentally sensitive maintenance training within the last 5 years.

 The following entities are eligible to receive funding in Elk County: